An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity

-\begin{thm}{Definition} We say that a subset $K\subset \EE^m$ is \emph{two-convex} if the following condition holds for any plane $W\subset\EE^m$: If $\gamma$ is a simple closed curve in $W\cap K$ which is null-homotopic in $K$, then it is null-homotopic in $W\cap K$, in particular the disc in $W$ bounded by $\gamma$ lies in $K$. \end{thm}
+\begin{thm}{Definition} We say that a subset $K\subset \EE^m$ is \emph{two-convex} if the following condition holds for any plane $W\subset\EE^m$: If $\gamma$ is a simple closed curve in $W\cap K$ that is null-homotopic in $K$, then it is null-homotopic in $W\cap K$, and in particular the disc in $W$ bounded by $\gamma$ lies in~$K$. \end{thm}

 Note that two-convex sets do not have to be connected or simply connected.
 The following two propositions follow immediately from the definition.

 \begin{thm}{Proposition} Any subset in $\EE^2$ is two-convex. \end{thm}